thedevangvishnu/full-stack-interview-prep/javascript/theory/namaste-js-1/notes.md

     - Functional
     - Block

+##### Lexical Scope, Lexical Environment

+- Lexical: the relationship between functions and their surrounding in a souce code.

+- Lexical Scope

+  - The region of the source code (context) within which a bindding (variable or function) is valid.
+Lexical scope of a biding is determined at the creation time.
+It cannot be changed.

 - Lexical environment

+  - It is the "runtime representation of lexical scope"
+  - Lexical environment is a data structure in JS that holds "identifier-variable mapping."
+It keeps track of where a binding is defined and provides a way to access it during the execution of code.
+  - It is made up of two components:

+    - Environment Record: An object that stores all the local bindings and their values inside current scope.
-  - A data structure that stores identifier-variables mapping.
-It consists of the current scope and the lexical environment of the parent (parent's scope + grandparent's lexical environment and so on).
+    - Outer Lexical Environment Reference: A reference to the lexical environment of the parent scope.

 - Scope Chain